adityavenkat06/hackathon-usecase/readme.md

 Implement remote state storage using Blob Storage / GCP Files Set up state locking
 Configure workspace separation for different environments

 ### GitHub Actions / Azure DevOps for IaC:
 Create workflows for:
-Terraform fmt and validate on all PRs
+1. CI/CD: Implement a CI/CD pipeline using GitHub Actions for your application code.
-Terraform plan on pull requests
+2. Terraform fmt and validate on all PRs
-Terraform apply on merges to main branch
+3. Terraform plan on pull requests
-CI/CD: Implement a CI/CD pipeline using GitHub Actions for your application code.
+4. Terraform apply on merges to main branch